 - services provided by a company to its employees or by a school to its students

 - internal communications services used by taxi centres and taxis

 - a communications service that is provided by a café or a hotel and that concerns, in itself, an unspecified set of customers, but the set of user is so small that, as a whole, provision of the service cannot usually be regarded as public telecommunications.

-Definitions in the Information Society Code: Communications service and network service
+Definitions in the Act: Communications service and network service

-According to the definition in the Information Society Code, communications service means a service consisting either completely or primarily of transmitting messages in a communications network, and of transfer and transmission service in a mass communications network.
+According to the definition in the Act, communications service means a service consisting either completely or primarily of transmitting messages in a communications network, and of transfer and transmission service in a mass communications network and interpersonal communication services.